Uttarakhand: Harish Rawat to contest from Ramnagar, Cong releases 2nd list | Politics

 - India

-Harish Rawat, who is the party's campaign head in the state, had unsuccessfully contested the Haridwar-Rural and Kichcha assembly seats in the 2017 assembly polls.
+Harish Rawat, who is the party's campaign head in the state, had unsuccessfully contested from the Haridwar-Rural and Kichcha assembly seats in the 2017 polls.

 The Congress also fielded Anukriti Gusain Rawat from the Lansdowne assembly seat.
 She is the daughter-in-law of Harak Singh Rawat, who returned to the Congress fold from the BJP on Friday.